 2. Eligible Connecticut Disability Applicants Need Very Low Income and Few Assets to Qualify for SSI

-- One vehicle for household transportation
+- One vehicle for daily transportation

 - Wedding ring, furniture, clothing, appliances, bedding, towels, etc.

-3. SSI Pays No More Than $841/Person, or $1,261/Couple Each Month
+3. SSI Pays No More Than $943 per Person, or $1,415 per Couple Monthly

 How Connecticut’s State-Administered General Assistance (SAGA) Benefits Work